Course Title: Facilitate workplace debriefing and support processes

 Pre-requisites and Co-requisites

-This unit applies to leadership or management roles where the individual provides peer to peer support to colleagues and refers to specialised support services in line with organisation guidelines as required.
+This course applies to leadership or management roles where the individual provides peer to peer support to colleagues and refers to specialised support services in line with organisation guidelines as required.

 National Codes, Titles, Elements and Performance Criteria